th1j5/ouroboros.rocks/content/en/blog/20220212-tcp-ip-architecture.md

 what it will not be.
 A house built on an unstable foundation can't be fixed by replacing the furniture.
-Plastering the walls might make it look more appealing, and fancy furniture might even make it feel temporarily like a "home" again.
-But however shiny the new furniture, however comfortable the new queen-sized bed, at some time the once barely noticeable rot seeping through the walls will become ever more apparent, ever more annoying, and ever more impossible to ignore, so that the only option left is to move out.
+Plastering the walls might make it look more appealing, and fancy furniture might even make it feel temporarily like "home" again.
+But however shiny the new furniture, however comfortable the new queen-sized bed, at some point in time the once barely-noticeable rot seeping through the walls becomes ever more apparent, ever more annoying, ever harder to ignore, until the only remaining option is to move out.

 When that realization comes, know that some of us have already started building on a different foundation.

-As always, stay curious,
+As always, stay curious.

 Dimitri

-[^1]: I use Internet in a restrictive sense to mean the
+[^1]: I use Internet in a restrictive sense,  meaning the
       packet-switched TCP/IP network on top of the (optical) support backbones, not for the wider ecosystem on top of (and including) the _world-wide-web_.

 [^2]: How do IPv4 packets reach the default IP gateway?
 A direct
-      lookup by L3 into the L2 arp table!
+      lookup by L3 into the L2 ARP table!
 And why would IPv6 even consider including the MAC address in the IP address if these layers were independent?